Hungarian–Romanian War: Anti-communist conflicts with Soviet Russia

 The Union of Bessarabia with Romania was signed on 9 April 1918.
-It brought these lands within the modern Romanian state was not recognised by Soviet Russia, which was however, occupied in fighting the White movement, Poland and Ukraine in its war for independence and so resources were not available to challenge Romania.
+It brought these lands within the modern Romanian state was not recognised by Soviet Russia, which was however, occupied in fighting the White movement, Poland, and Ukraine in its war for independence and so resources were not available to challenge Romania.
 The Bolshevik Soviet Russians might have used the Ukrainian paramilitary leader Nykyfor Hryhoriv to challenge Romania, but circumstances for that plan did not prove to be favourable.

 Prior to communist rule in Hungary, Soviet Russia had engaged the Odessa Soviet Republic to invade Romania and make sporadic attacks across the Dniester River to reclaim territory from the Bessarabia Governorate.
 The Moldavian Autonomous Soviet Socialist Republic, established in 1924, was later used the same way.
 Romania successfully repelled both incursions.
 After the commencement of communist rule in Hungary, Soviet Russia pressured Romania with ultimatums and threats of war.
 Although a Romanian army division and some other newly formed units were moved from the Hungarian front to Bessarabia, those threats did not deter Romania's actions in Hungary.

 On 9 February 1918, the Central Powers and Ukraine signed the Treaty of Brest-Litovsk, which recognised Ukraine as a neutral and independent state.
 Incursions into Romanian territory ceased.
 From January–May 1919, there were some further limited actions by Soviet forces against Romania.
 In late January, the Ukrainian Army, under Bolshevik command, moved towards Zbruch.
 Ukrainian forces took Khotyn, a town that had been occupied by Romania since 10 November 1918.
 Ukrainian forces held Khotyn for a few days before they were routed by the Romanian Army.

 Soviet Russia was then fending off attacks by the Armed Forces of South Russia led by Anton Denikin.
 Three French and two Greek army divisions under General Philippe Henri Joseph d'Anselme with support from Polish, Ukrainian, and Russian volunteers, attacked Soviet troops near Odessa.
 On 21 March 1919, in support of the allied attack, Romanian troops of the 39th Regiment occupied Tiraspol.

-In April, at Berzov, the Bolshevik Soviet Russian 3rd Army defeated d'Anselme's forces, which retreated towards Odessa.
+In April, at Berzov, the Bolshevik Soviet Ukrainian 3rd Army defeated d'Anselme's forces, which retreated towards Odessa.
 In late April, a change in government in France led to withdrawal of the Allied forces from Odessa.
 The troops left by ship and abandoned some heavy equipment.
 Some troops, with Ukrainian and Russian volunteers, retreated through southern Bessarabia.
 Meanwhile, the Romanian Army fortified its positions in Bessarabia.